-Prayer and contemplation 2 1 2 Accessibility policy in place Each individual student DSL/all staff Ongoing

-space is not equally accessible requirements judged on merits.
-Student interviews.

-for all learners and/or Information gathered at student

-and, or interview with Lead

-Teacher circulated/actioned

-as appropriate

-School premises are used to host 2 2 4 No external events are held at the Via premises staff.
+Prayer and contemplation space is not equally accessible for all learners and/or 2 1 2 Accessibility policy in place Each individual student requirements judged on merits.
+Information gathered at student interview with Lead Teacher circulated/actioned as appropriate DSL/all staff Student interviews.
+Ongoing School premises are used to host events supportive of terrorism, or which popularise hatred or intolerance of those with particular protected characteristics 2 2 4 No external events are held at the School sites Via premises staff.
 Ongoing

-events supportive School sites

-of terrorism, or

-which popularise hatred or

-intolerance of

-those with

-particular protected

-characteristics